 Post questions and comments in the discussion group or contact the course teacher.

-By completing this course you will earn 5 ECTS credits towards your Ph.D.
+By completing this course students will earn 5 ECTS credits towards the Ph.D.
 Degree.

 Accreditations & Certificates

-A course certificate of completition will be provided.
+A course certificate of completion will be provided.

 This course can be accessed by Ph.D.
 Doctorate Degree student.

 Contact us for a detailed overview of the course tuition including tuition credits, financial aid and sponsorship options.